Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     x1001c2s0b1: DiscoveryStarted
     ```

-    For each Redfish endpoint that is reported use the following to troubleshoot why it is not `DiscoverOK`:
+    For each Redfish endpoint that is reported use the following to troubleshoot why it is not `DiscoverOK` or `DiscoveryStarted`:
     - If the Redfish endpoint is `DiscoveryStarted`, then that BMC is currently in the process of being inventoried by HSM.
 Wait a few minutes and re-try the bash script above to re-check the current discovery status of the RedfishEndpoints.
-        > The hms-discovery cronjob (if enabled) will trigger a discover on BMCs that are not currently in `DiscoverOK` every 3 minutes.
+        > The hms-discovery cronjob (if enabled) will trigger a discover on BMCs that are not currently in `DiscoverOK` or `DiscoveryStarted` every 3 minutes.
     - If the Redfish endpoint is `HTTPsGetFailed`, then HSM had issues contacting BMC.

         1. Verify that the BMC xname is resolvable and pingable:
+           > If the BMC is a ChassisBMC, then the `b0` in its xname needs to be removed to get its hostname.
+Otherwise, for NodeBMCs their xnames is their BMC hostname.
+           > For example, the ChassisBMC has the xname `x1000c0b0`, and its hostname is `x1000c0`.
+           > <!-- This changes in CSM 1.0, where the hostname for the ChassisBMC is its xname -->
            ```
            ncn-m001# ping x1001c1s0b0
            ```

-        2. If a Node or Router BMC is not pingable verify that the slot powering the BMC is powered on.
+        2. If a Node is not pingable verify that the slot powering the BMC is powered on.
+If this is a ChassisBMC, skip this step.
 For example, the NodeBMC x1001c1s0b0 is in slot x1001c1s0.
             ```bash
             ncn-m001# cray capmc get_xname_status create --xnames x1001c1s0
             e = 0